JD0714/myNewRepo/README.md

 # My Workout Tracker

-My Workout Tracker is a full-stack web application that allows users to create an account, log in, and track their workout progress.
+My Workout Tracker is a full-stack web application that allows users to create an account, log in, and track their workouts.
 The project includes a sign-up system, secure password handling, and user login functionality.
 Once logged in, users can access pages for workout tracking, social interaction, and general app navigation.

 ## Features